 Paul Rees, Head of Client Services, Cora Systems:

 As Head of Strategy, you want to balance your portfolios and prioritize effectively.
 You want a clear handle on the most important projects that should be done.
 Which projects need to be prioritized?
 Sometimes that might mean halting in-flight projects and bringing in pipeline projects.

-There will always be a continual evaluation of those projects as they go through a planning and a delivery cycle.
+There will always be a continual evaluation of those projects as they go through a planning and delivery cycle.
 From a strategy perspective, it is very much: are we delivering the right portfolios?
 Also, are we delivering to the timescales that we committed to?